 The three inputs provide noise immunity and robustness.
 The inputs are activated by being pulled high, either by connection to the SB-5500 hardwire interface power supply output or by connection to a customer supplied signal.
-Activating the inputs requires at least 8 mA at a voltage between 10 and 26 volts, AC or +DC, referenced to the SB-5500 hardwire interface power supply common. common pins are internally connected to chassis and earth ground.
+Activating the inputs requires at least 8 mA at a voltage between 10 and 26 volts, AC or +DC, referenced to the SB-5500 hardwire interface power supply common.
+The common pins are internally connected to chassis and earth ground.
 The inputs are deactivated by removing the connection to the power or signal source.

-The four outputs consist of optically isolated, solid state, single-pole/double-throw relays.
-These contacts may be used to supply an output signal by connection to a voltage source supplied by the customer.
-The contacts are electrically isolated from all other circuits and are rated for 24 Volts DC or AC, 50 mA maximum.
+The outputs consist of optically isolated, single-pole/double-throw solid state relays.
+These solid state relays may be used to supply an output signal by connection to a voltage source supplied by the customer.
+The outputs are electrically isolated from all other circuits and are rated for 24 Volts DC or AC, 50 mA maximum.
 Inductive loads must be protected against flyback to 50VDC.